awsdocs/aws-encryption-sdk-docs/doc_source/migrate-keyrings-v2.md

 The AWS KMS keyrings in the [AWS Encryption SDK for C](c-language.md), the [AWS Encryption SDK for \.NET](dot-net.md), and the [AWS Encryption SDK for JavaScript](javascript.md) support [best practices](best-practices.md) by allowing you to specify wrapping keys when encrypting and decrypting\.
 If you create an [AWS KMS discovery keyring](use-kms-keyring.md#kms-keyring-discovery), you do so explicitly\.

 **Note**
 The earliest version of the AWS Encryption SDK for \.NET is version 3\.0\.*x*\.
-You do not need to update or migrate to another version if you are using this library\.
+All versions of the AWS Encryption SDK for \.NET support the security best practices introduced in 2\.0\.*x* of the AWS Encryption SDK\.
+You can safely upgrade to the latest version without any code or data changes\.

-When you update to versions 1\.7\.*x* and later, you can also limit the wrapping keys that any [AWS KMS discovery keyring](use-kms-keyring.md#kms-keyring-discovery) or [AWS KMS regional discovery keyring](use-kms-keyring.md#kms-keyring-regional) uses when decrypting to those in particular AWS accounts\.
+When you update to the latest 1\.*x* version of the AWS Encryption SDK, you can use a [discovery filter](use-kms-keyring.md#kms-keyring-discovery) to limit the wrapping keys that an [AWS KMS discovery keyring](use-kms-keyring.md#kms-keyring-discovery) or [AWS KMS regional discovery keyring](use-kms-keyring.md#kms-keyring-regional) uses when decrypting to those in particular AWS accounts\.
 Filtering a discovery keyring is an AWS Encryption SDK [best practice](best-practices.md)\.

 The examples in this section will show you how to add the discovery filter to an AWS KMS regional discovery keyring\.